-Golden Milk is a turmeric latte and is a great coffee alternative with anti-inflammatory benefits.
+Golden Milk is a turmeric latte and is a great caffeine-free coffee alternative with anti-inflammatory benefits.
 Turmeric contains a phytochemical (beneficial plant component) call curcumin which helps the body fight free radicals, which lead to oxidative damage in the body.
 Curcumin is what gives turmeric it’s yellow color.
 The body can use curcumin better when combined with black pepper, because it contains another phytochemical called piperine that helps with the absorption.
 Check out my Golden Milk recipe here.

 4. Adaptogen Latte

 There is a lot of buzz about adaptogens right now.
 Basically they are a group of herbs that each offer different beneficial effects on the body to help adapt to stress.
-You can find them in powdered form and are great to make warm or cold lattes as a coffee alternative.
+You can find them in powdered form and are great to make warm or cold lattes as a caffeine-free coffee alternative.
 I recommend the brand Four Sigmatic or purchasing online in bulk from Mountain Rose Herbs.
 Check out the benefits of different adaptogens here.

 5. Roobios Tea

-Roobios tea is another great coffee alternative.
+Roobios tea is another great caffeine-free coffee alternative.
 It is an herbal tea that is also known as red tea.
 It comes from fermenting the leaves of a specific shrub that turns them a reddish color.
 Roobios tea does not contain caffeine, unlike green or black tea.